Zeeshan12340/zeeshan12340.github.io/src/constants/post3.md

 To extract the APK from your phone, enable developer mode on your Android device by going to Settings > "About Phone" > "Software Information" and tapping on the "Build Number" 7 times.
 Then, go to Settings > "Developer Options", enable "USB Debugging" and connect it to your computer.

-Now, you should see your device listed when you run `adb devices` (assuming Android Studio is running).
+Now, you should see your device listed when you run `adb devices`.

 ```bash
 $ adb devices